 , being duly sworn, deposes and say 1.
 I,, am employed by Legal Services NYC, 2. is my domestic partner.
-3. My domestic partner and I are both eighteen (18) years of age or older and unmarr 4.
-We are not related by blood in a manner that would bar marriage under the laws of the State of New York.
-5. We have a close and committed personal relationship.
-6. We have been living together on a continuous basis for at least six (6) months prior the date of this affidavit.
-7. We meet at least two (2) of the following criteria: (a) We have a shared mortgage or lease; (b) One partner is the primary beneficiary in a life insurance policy of the other; (c) One partner is the primary beneficiary in a retirement benefit or will of the oth (d) One partner has assigned a durable power of attorney to the other; (e) We share ownership in a joint bank account or credit card; (f) We have a joint loan agreement or one partner is acting as a guarantor of a loa for the other.
-(Employee's Signature Print Name Beneath) to l before me this day y of, 20
+3. My domestic partner and I are both eighteen (18) years of age or older and unmar 4.
+We are not related by blood in a manner that would bar marriage under the the State of New York. laws o 5.
+We have a close and committed personal relationship.
+6. We have been living together on a continuous basis for at least six (6) mon the date of this affidavit. ths pri 7.
+We meet at least two (2) of the following criteria: (a) We have a shared mortgage or lease; (b) One partner is the primary beneficiary in a life insurance policy of the other; (c) One partner is the primary beneficiary in a retirement benefit or will of the otl (d) One partner has assigned a durable power of attorney to the other; (e) We share ownership in a joint bank account or credit card; (f) We have a joint loan agreement or one partner is acting as a guarantor of for the other. of a loa (Employee's Signature Print Name Ber neath) to l pefore me this day of, 20